Back to guides

 How do swipes improve the game?

 In Party Cards, the swipe is not just navigation.
-A right swipe means the group played the card.
-A left swipe means the group skipped it.
-Those positive and negative signals help the intelligent game engine adapt what comes next.
+A right swipe means the group played the card, and a left swipe means the group skipped it.
+Played cards teach the intelligent game engine what works, and skipped cards teach it what to avoid, helping shape what comes next.

 What role should drinking play?